alifyandra/express-video-page/README.md

 ## Running

+This application is hardcoded to listen on port `8080` for http requests.

 To run the application, make sure you have previously ran `docker compose up` to make sure the database is running, then, run `yarn run start`.

 ## Further enquiries